dvoitekh/WhisperCoreML/README.md

 Create a Whipser instance `whisper = try Whisper()`

-And run transcription on a Quicktime compatible asset via: `await whisper.predict(assetURL: url)`
+And run transcription on a Quicktime compatible asset via: `await whisper.transcribe(assetURL:URL, options:WhisperOptions)`

+You can choose options via the `WhisperOptions` struct.

-And Whipser CoreML will load an asset using AVFoundation and convert the audio to the appropriate format for transcription.
+Whipser CoreML will load an asset using AVFoundation and convert the audio to the appropriate format for transcription.

-Alternatively, for realtime usage, you can call `accrueSamplesFromSampleBuffer(sampleBuffer:CMSampleBuffer)` and vend samples from an AVCaptureSession or AVAudioSession.
+Alternatively, for realtime usage, you can call start a whisper session via `startWhisperSession(options:WhisperOptions)`, and then send sample buffers to `accrueSamplesFromSampleBuffer(sampleBuffer:CMSampleBuffer)` from say an AVCaptureSession or AVAudioSession, or any other source.

 Note, we accrue a 30 second sample for now as that is the expected number of samples required.

 ## Status
 * [X] Working Multi Lingual Transcription